simchaya/My-Book-Quotes-App/DEV_LOG.md

 ---

-## 🙏 Acknowledgments

-### Technical Resources
-- Expo documentation and community
-- React Native docs
-- Apple HIG for design guidance
-- Google Cloud Vision API docs

-### Inspiration
-- Fellow book lovers who lose track of quotes
-- Apps like Readwise and Goodreads
-- The joy of re-reading highlighted passages

----

 ## 🔚 Reflection

 This project taught me that **constraints breed creativity**.
 Staying in managed Expo forced simpler solutions.
 Failed OCR attempts taught valuable lessons about when to use platform features vs building custom.
 The journey from AsyncStorage to SQLite showed how MVPs should evolve.

 Most importantly: **the best feature is the one that makes users engage more deeply with what matters** - in this case, reading.
 The app isn't just about storing quotes; it's about noticing them in the first place.

 Building MarkItDown reinforced that technology should enhance human experiences, not replace them.
-Sometimes the best technical solution is the one that gets out of the way.

 ---